lxtGH/Awesome-Segmentation-With-Transformer/README.md

 ### 🔥Highlight!!

-Previous Transformer surveys divide the methods by the different tasks and settings.
+[1], Previous transformer surveys divide the methods by the different tasks and settings.
 Different from them, we re-visit and group the existing transformer-based methods from the **technical perspective.**

+[2], We survey the methods in two parts: one for the main stream tasks based on DETR-like meta-architecture, the other for related directions according to the tasks.

+[3], We further re-benchmark several representative works on image semantic segmentation and panoptic segmentation datasets.

+[4], We also include the query-based detection transformers since both segmentation and detection tasks are unified by object query.

 ## Introduction